SanghyunKim1/MLB_Team_RunsScored_Prediction/README.md

 Before we dive into our analysis, let's briefly talk about the nature of baseball.

 Say you are an owner of a baseball team, then why do you think you are running your team spending billions of dollars per season?
 Making money, making fans enthusiastic, having fans in ballparks etc...
 But the ulitmate goal of running a baseball club, as with other sports teams, will be winning.
 As the owner of your team, your goal should be winning, and thus, you should try to buy wins not just players.
-This is where **sabermetrics** (SABR + metrics) has originated.
+This is where **sabermetrics** ([SABR](https://sabr.org) + metrics) has originated.
 Interesting, right?

-Okay, now we understand that we should focus on wins, then HOW do we win? (i.e. what makes that wins) As in other sports, a baseball team should score runs and prevent opponents from scoring to win a game.
+Okay, now we understand that we should focus on wins, then HOW do we win? (i.e. what makes that wins?)
+As in other sports, a baseball team should score runs and prevent opponents from scoring to win a game.

 Alright, we're almost there.
-Your goal is to win, and therefore, your team must outscore its opponents to do so.
+Your goal is to win, and therefore, your team must outscore your opponents to do so.
 That's the nature of baseball: *Runs Scored* and *Runs Allowed*.
 In this project, I'll pretty much focus on the first part of baseball, **Runs Scored**.

 ### 2. Techonologies